Wolford hits Greene for TD in Rams’ 10-6 win over Broncos

 Kevin Hogan went 8 of 12 for 69 yards in the Broncos’ fourth of five preseason games.

 Hogan and undrafted rookie Brett Rypien ran the Broncos’ offense with rookie Drew Lock sidelined by a sprained thumb on his throwing hand.
-Hogan is expected to back up Joe Flacco this season.
+Hogan is expected to back up Joe Flacco this season, but Rypien embraced the chance to compete for a job in his first preseason action since the Hall of Fame Game on Aug.
+1.

+“I wanted to put some good film out here tonight, and I thought for the most part it was pretty good,” Rypien said.

-Rypien went 14 of 23 for 80 yards with an interception in his first preseason action since the Hall of Fame Game on Aug.
-1. He led the Broncos to the Rams 25 in the final minutes, but Los Angeles stopped them on downs with 1:08 to play.
+Rypien went 14 of 23 for 80 yards with an interception.
+He led the Broncos to the Rams 25 in the final minutes, but Los Angeles stopped them on downs with 1:08 to play.

 BIG TACKLE